Alluxio/alluxio/docs/en/compute/Presto.md

 ### Start Hive metastore

-Next, ensure your Hive metastore service is running.
+Ensure your Hive metastore service is running.
 Hive metastore listens on port `9083` by default.
 If it is not running,

 ```bash